youngsecurity/PowerShell-Workbench/README.md

 ## Disclaimer

 The scripts contained in this repository are what I use every day to configure systems.
-They should all work and be free from errors, but if you experience errors, please submit an issue and I can help you resolve it.
+They should all work and be free from errors, but if you experience errors, please submit an issue, and I will help you resolve it.

-I develop these scripts for my own personal use.
+I develop these scripts for my personal use.
 Scripts may opinionated and specific to my environment and may require modification to work.
-I work to generalize as much as possible, or prompt the end-user for information at the command line.
+I work to generalize as much as possible or prompt the end-user for information at the command line.

-All code is considered a work-in-progress.
+All code is considered a work in progress.

 ## Contributing